RonnieMak/1701QCA-Assessment2/index.md

 Improve the user experience of the car

 ### Design concept 1 ###
-*Outline three design concepts, each developed to a point where you anticipate it would be feasible to complete by the end of the course.
-Each should have a summary of the idea, a rough sketch of what it might be like, and any other notes you created while exploring the idea.*

 The first concept I want to put in the design is using the light sensor to achieve some action.
 I know there is some simliar excisting design out there but for this one I want to do more than automaticlly turn the light on and off I want the user have a choice, by add the button function I will let the user the choice the color of the light they intended to turn on.